denalena/blog/content/posts/2022-11-16-about/index.md

 hello world,

-my name is Deniz :D and so far I spent an uncomfortably amount of time with computers and the internet during my life and it seems like that is not likely to change anytime soon.
+my name is Dena ^__^ and so far I spent an uncomfortably amount of time with computers and the internet during my life and it seems like that is not likely to change anytime soon.

 In the past I had several blogs.
 Sometimes on blogspot, sometimes self-hosted Wordpress instances, and sometimes something entirely different.
 But they all have one thing in common: they are lost in the sands of time.